MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

 ## What you can do with Mesh

 As a Mesh developer, you have an exciting opportunity to bring people together in shared immersive experiences in 2D (PC) or 3D (Oculus Quest).
+Microsoft Teams offers the Mesh experience in pre-built [Immersive Spaces](https://support.microsoft.com/en-us/office/get-started-with-immersive-spaces-in-microsoft-teams-4a6182f8-0f43-4c24-bb66-ef229fa221d8#ID0EBH=Microsoft_Teams), but you can create custom experiences that take full advantage of your creativity.
+Build imaginative settings in Unity, add 3D models created by you and others, and develop activities that will delight visitors to your experiences.
+You'll also help the hosts of your experiences reduce business costs by bringing distributed teams together.

 Here are some examples of the types of experiences you can create:

 ![An infographic that shows five possible types of Mesh experiences.](../media/get-started-developing-mesh/039-mesh-examples.png)